MKurisu004/MKurisu004/README.md

-- I’m @MKurisu004,a pre-sophomore student at TsingHua University.
+- I’m @MKurisu004,a student at TsingHua University.
 - I major in Information and Computing Science at Zhili College.
-- I’m interested in brain-inspired artificial intelligence and network security.
-- I’m currently learning Python.
 - Reach me by zhuly23@mails.tsinghua.edu.cn